Assessor360: Multi-sequence Network for Blind Omnidirectional Image Quality Assessment

 \section{Related Work}

-\paragraph{Omnidirectional Image Quality Assessment.} Similarly to traditional 2D IQA, according to the reference information availability, OIQA can also be divided into three categories: full-reference (FR), reduced-reference (RR), and blind OIQA, also known as no-reference (NR) OIQA \cite{bosse2017deep}.
-Due to the structural characteristics of the panorama and the complicated assessment process, OIQA has not matured as much as 2D-IQA \cite{yang2022maniqa, lao2022attentions, fang2020perceptual, ke2021musiq, gu2022ntire}.
+\paragraph{Omnidirectional Image Quality Assessment.} Similarly to traditional 2D IQA, according to the reference information availability, OIQA can also be divided into three categories: full-reference (FR), reduced-reference (RR), and no-reference (NR) OIQA, also known as blind OIQA \cite{bosse2017deep}.
+Due to the structural characteristics of the panorama and the complicated assessment process, OIQA has not matured as much as 2D-IQA \cite{yang2022maniqa, lao2022attentions, fang2020perceptual, ke2021musiq, gu2022ntire, shi2021region}.
 Some researchers extend the 2D image quality assessment metrics to the panorama, such as S-PSNR \cite{yu2015framework}, CPP-PSNR \cite{zakharchenko2016quality}, and WS-PSNR \cite{sun2017weighted}.
-However, these methods are not consistent with the (HVS) and they are poorly consistent with perceived quality. \cite{zhou2021omnidirectional, xu2020blind}.
-Although WS-SSIM \cite{zhou2018weighted} and S-SSIM \cite{chen2018spherical} consider some impacts of Human Visual System (HVS), the availability of non-distortion reference ODIs severely hinders their applications in authentic scenarios.
+However, these methods are not consistent with the Human Visual System (HVS) and they are poorly consistent with perceived quality \cite{zhou2021omnidirectional, xu2020blind}.
+Although WS-SSIM \cite{zhou2018weighted} and S-SSIM \cite{chen2018spherical} consider some impacts of HVS, the availability of non-distortion reference ODIs severely hinders their applications in authentic scenarios.
 Therefore, some deep learning-based BOIQA methods \cite{zhou2021omnidirectional, xu2020blind, sun2019mc360iqa, jabbari2023st360iq, zhang2022no, yang2021spatial} are devised to achieve better capabilities.
-However, many existing BOIQA methods \cite{zhou2021no, yang2021spatial, zhou2021omnidirectional, jiang2021multi} follow a similar pipeline: sampling viewports in a particular way and simply regressing their features to the quality score.
 Due to the geometric deformation present in ODIs in ERP format, many existing BOIQA methods \cite{zhou2021no, yang2021spatial, zhou2021omnidirectional, jiang2021multi} follow a similar pipeline: sampling viewports in a particular way and simply regressing their features to the quality score.
 MC360IQA \cite{sun2019mc360iqa} first maps the sphere into a cubemap, then employs CNN to aggregate each cubemap plane feature and regress them to a score.
 ST360IQ \cite{jabbari2023st360iq} samples tangent viewports from the salient parts and uses ViT \cite{dosovitskiy2020image} to estimate the quality of each viewport.
 VGCN \cite{xu2020blind} migrates the graph convolution network and pre-trained DBCNN \cite{zhang2018blind} to establish connections between different viewports.
-However, these methods ignore the vital effect of the viewport sequence of different starting points generated in multiple observers' browsing process, which have been demonstrated by Sui \etal \cite{sui2021perceptual} and Fang \etal \cite{fang2022perceptual} on the perception of ODI quality.
+However, these methods ignore the vital effect of the viewport sequences generated in multiple observers' browsing process, which have been demonstrated by Sui \etal \cite{sui2021perceptual} and Fang \etal \cite{fang2022perceptual} on the perception of the ODI quality.